 While the realization of the World Food Center Experience itself has yet to begin, we are seeing the WFC site increasingly filled with food-related activities and initiatives.

 Completely in line with the objectives of the World Food Center to work on raising awareness about the role of nutrition, and promoting a more sustainable, healthier lifestyle, the second edition of the Annual Healthy Innovation Congress place on the WFC site.
+This time at the beautiful location of the Akoesticum, the national training center for music, dance and theater.

 This year's congress, organized by Foodlog, is about sugar.
 Less sugar in products, lifestyle and environment.
 How can you achieve that as effortlessly, tastefully and healthily as possible?